 - Dining Reservations – In the past you had 180 days to make an Advanced Dining Reservation, now that has been reduced to only 60 days.

 - Limited Dining Options – Not all restaurants will be open right now.

 - New Technology – In order to help with safety, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, Mobile Dine Waitlist, and cashless payment.

-At this time, all Magic Kingdom special experience bookings and tours have been canceled through the end of 2020.
+At this time, all Magic Kingdom special experience bookings and tours have been canceled through 2021.
 This includes the popular Keys to the Kingdom tour and all VIP tours.
 Disney will give more information about booking these special events at a future date.

 Unlike a normal visit, right now you can’t just show up to the Magic Kingdom and buy a park ticket for the day.
 Park capacity is limited and Disney has implemented a Park Pass reservation system which you will need to use if you want to get in.

 The first step is getting tickets for the Magic Kingdom.
-Both Single and Multi-Day tickets are available to purchase dates in 2020 or 2021 online on the Disney World website.
-Tickets are available right now through September 26, 2021.
+Both Single and Multi-Day tickets are available to purchase dates in 2021 online on the Disney World website.
+Tickets are available right now through December 31, 2021.

 If you are an Annual Passholder, you already have your park admission covered.
 The only thing to look for is blockout days which limit which days you can go to the parks depending on the type of annual pass you have.